 Questions to Think About

 - Why did you first want to become a Christian?
 Since you were saved, what other benefits of following Christ have you enjoyed?

-- Have you been enjoying God’s comfort this spring?
-How about His peace?
-Are there any changes that you could make in your life that might help you to enjoy more of God’s presence and joy?
+- Are there any changes that you could make in your life that might help you to enjoy more of God’s presence, joy, and peace?